 Considered to be the first Art Deco skyscraper, the 32-story “Ralph Walker TriBeCa” will offer 161 units ranging from one to five bedrooms, smack dab in the heart of downtown Manhattan.
-Built in 1927, the conversion will feature more than 40,000 square feet of indoor and outdoor amenity space, as well as a fitness center with yoga and Pilates, a heated lap pool, and a spa treatment room.
+Built-in 1927; the conversion will feature more than 40,000 square feet of indoor and outdoor amenity space, as well as a fitness center with yoga and Pilates, a heated lap pool, and a spa treatment room.
 Prices are $2,000-plus per square foot.

-Offering residents the ideal balance between historic interiors and a modern lifestyle, the Upper East Side project boasts ten residences, with only a few currently available.
+Offering residents the ideal balance between historic interiors and a modern lifestyle.
+The Upper East Side project boasts ten residences, with only a few currently available.
 Designed by Alexandra Champalimaud and Beyer Blinder Belle, 33 East 74th embraces the elegance of the neighborhood and exquisite architectural nuances.
-Built in 1910, the condo building is pricey.
+Built-in 1910; the condo building is pricey.
 Units start in the 5,000 per square foot range.

 With both Central Park and Riverside Park close by, the Upper West Side is one of the most desirable neighborhoods.
 But believe it or not, condominium buildings (new or converted) aren’t as prevalent as they are in some other areas of town.
 Enter the Astor at 235 West 75th on the corner of Broadway.
-The 212-unit building will convert to 100 apartments in 2015, and homes are expected to start around $1.1 million, which is still fairly affordable by New York City standards.
+The 212-unit building will convert to 100 apartments in 2015, and homes are expected to start around $1.1 million, which is still reasonably affordable by New York City standards.

 Brooklyn Trust Company